 Crown access is limited.
 Advanced reservations are required.
-Please visit the Crown Reservation page for more information.
+See our Visiting the Crown page for more information.

 Pedestal access is limited.
 Advanced reservations are highly recommended.
-Please visit the Fees & Reservations page for more information.
+See our Visiting the Pedestal page for more information.

 Park Rangers provide English-language guided tours throughout the day.
 Tours will provide a general history of the island and of the Statue, including some of the following:

 Opened in 1892, over 12 million immigrants were processed at Ellis Island until its closure in 1954, making it the busiest port of entry in the country at that time.
 The museum is located in the historic main building on Ellis Island.